Supra HD5 Digital Video cables (3rd generation)

 If you need to carry HD signals over a longer distance than 30m,

-then please consider using the Supra XT80 HDMI
+then please consider using either the NEW

 Supra HD5 digital video cables are tested in compliance with HDMI

 v1.4a and v2.0 testing specifications and as such, they are compliant

 with all aspects of the tests.

 This means that not only are Supra HD5 cables backwardly compatible

 with previous generations of hardware, but that they are also

 suitable for use with the new generation of equipment, such as

 Smart TV's and set top boxes requiring internet access (if said